-What is The G-Shot?
+What Is The G-Shot?

 The G-Shot, available at The Skin Center Medical Spa, is among the non-surgical, minimally invasive treatments available for female sexual dysfunction and mild to moderate urinary stress incontinence.

-A platelet-rich plasma (PRP) injection administered to the vaginal tissue, the G-Shot helps regenerate the tissue and stimulate additional healthy tissue growth.
+This is an injection administered to the vaginal tissue, the G-Shot helps regenerate the tissue and stimulate additional healthy tissue growth.
 Promoting regeneration and repair of vaginal tissue can enable women to address sexual dysfunction symptoms.
 Not only an issue for men, sexual dysfunction affects millions of women who needlessly suffer with intimacy issues that have the potential to negatively impact their daily lives.

 The G-Shot can help women who are experiencing: